 Files are split into blocks that independently transfer to multiple destinations, which can exchange blocks between each other independently from the original sender.

 This enables Resilio to leverage internet channels across all locations to dramatically increase speed.
 And the more endpoints are added, the faster transfer occurs.
-Resilio Connect will be 50% faster than one-to-one solutions in a 1:2 transfer scenario and 500% faster in a 1:10 scenario.
+Resilio Platform will be 50% faster than one-to-one solutions in a 1:2 transfer scenario and 500% faster in a 1:10 scenario.

 Try our transfer speed calculator to see how much time we can save for you.